Flyinghappypuppy/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

 Some shortcomings:

-1. There can be some noise/bad lines very similar to road lanes, with similar angle and y-intercept,  that can pass thought the thresholds of my fliters and adversely affect the mean slope and intercept causing it to deviate.
-Examples: Duplicate lanes, shadows, merging lanes, line like defarmations/objects on road etc. Static thresholds tuned for particular samples cannot adapt to varying conditions like the ones mentioned above.
+1. There can be some noise/bad lines very similar to road lanes, with similar angles and y-intercepts,  which can pass thought the thresholds of my filters and adversely affect the mean slope and intercept causing it to deviate.
+Examples: Duplicate lanes, shadows, merging lanes, deformations/objects on road which resemble the lane etc. Static thresholds tuned for particular samples cannot adapt to varying conditions like the ones mentioned above.

-2. Another shortcoming could be ...
-Constantly Winding Roads will affect the mean, the current last N mean size is static value and it tuned to better perform for roads that dont bean as often.
-A dynamically adjusting N value is needed to account for rapid changes in road direction.
+2. Constantly winding roads can affect the mean, the current window size of 'N' to calculate last 'N' lines' mean is static value and it is tuned to better perform for roads that dont wind as often.
+A dynamically adjusting 'N' value is needed to account for rapid changes in the road direction.

+3. Change in lighting and weather conditions will make the current pipeline perform subpar as the static parameters wont be able to adapt to the challenging conditions.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
-Color conversion or RGB transformation of the image to a form which supresses noises like shadow and which hightlight the lanes more in the images
+1. Color conversion or RGB transformation of the image to a form which will help supress noises like shadows and hightlight lanes more.

-Another potential improvement could be to ...
-Dyanmically adjusting or Self tuning of parameters based on the type of road and video.
-Specially parameters of: Region selection, angle and intercept filters,  Outlier filters and Line smoothing.
+2. Dynamically adjusting or self-tuning parameters which adapt to varying conditions, specially the following parameters: Region selection, angle and intercept filters,  outlier filters and line smoothing.